httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 * A single 0 byte which serves as a separator

-* The nonce extracted from the key exporter output (see {{output}})
+* The Signature Input extracted from the key exporter output (see {{output}})

-For example, if the nonce has all its 32 bytes set to 01, the content covered by the signature (in hexadecimal format) would be:
+For example, if the Signature Input has all its 32 bytes set to 01, the content covered by the signature (in hexadecimal format) would be:

 ~~~
 2020202020202020202020202020202020202020202020202020202020202020